Javohir004/NextPizza/README.md

 - View and manage all orders
 - Update order status (CREATED → COOKING → DELIVERING → COMPLETED)

-### 👑 Owner
-- Manage all users and admins
-- Assign and revoke roles
-- Full control over all orders and users

 ---

 ## 🏗 Tech Stack